-Genetic Search versus Random and Exhaustive Searches.
-We compare the performance of the search algorithms GA, RAND and EXH for analyzing PHIL and AUTH.
-For GA and RAND, we limit the depth of the search to paths of length about twice the length of the shortest path that leads to an error.
+For GA and RAND, we limit the search to paths of length about twice the length of the shortest path5 that leads to an error.
 (We discuss this choice later in this section.)
 For EXH, we limit the search depth to about the length of the shortest path that leads to an error (with the hope of helping EXH as much as possible).